alex8092/Sig/README.md

 Example
 -------

 You can See example in tests/ directory or by the following commands lines:
 	- make basic.test
+	- make switcher.test
+or just typing bellow for all tests :
+	make tests